triggermesh/docs/docs/get-started/quickstart.md

 tmctl send-event '{"hello":"triggermesh"}' --eventType buzzword.phrase
 ```

-Notice how events displayed in Sockeye now include the additional field that was added by the transformation.
+Notice how events displayed in the Console now include the additional field that was added by the transformation.

 ![](../assets/images/quickstart/quickstart-sockeye-transformed-v2.png)